Suspended Bolton lawyer guilty in third federal fraud case

 He also had his license to practice law suspended for several months, according to a document filed by two federal prosecutors in the Southern District of New York in connection with his second federal case.

-The second federal conviction involved helping a client, Selim Zherka, and others obtain more than $130 million in loans from three banks by providing false information on loan applications, according to court documents.
+The second federal conviction involved helping a client, Selim Zherka of Somers, New York, and others obtain more than $130 million in loans from three banks by providing false information on loan applications, according to court documents.

 Those false statements included overstating the purchase prices and down payments on apartment complexes.
 By reporting those same false figures to the IRS, Pagani and Zherka, who also pleaded guilty in the case, overstated depreciation expenses and understated capital gains, resulting in underpayment of federal income taxes.